Armael/papiers/README.md

 ## How to use *Papiers*

+*Papiers* now works a bit like *git*: you have *papiers* repositories;
+ a repository is located in a directory, and index sources that are contained in this directory.

+- Initialize a new repository in the current directory: `papiers init`
-- Add documents to the database: `papiers -a ~/Papers/interesting_paper.pdf`
+- Add documents to the database: `papiers doc add ~/Papers/interesting_paper.pdf`
-- Make queries to the database: `papiers keyword1 keyword2`
+- Make queries to the database: `papiers search keyword1 keyword2`
 - Type `papiers --help` to see the other possibilities

 A query is more or less simply a list of keywords, that are searched through the